anjalirahamatkar/CandelaTechnology-Assessments/README.md

 Instructions:

-  1. Use Fedora Operating System.If you don't have so you can install virtual box and fedora iso image on windows.
+  1. Use Fedora Operating System.If you don't have so you can download fedora iso image on windows.
-  2. Configure an Apache server
+  2. Configure Apache Server
   3. Clone this Repository to your local machine and make your duplicate private repository
   4. Create your project and upload content to a private repository.
   5. Invite a collaborator (username-anjalirahamatkar)